pascualgroup/VarModel/README.md

 The relationships are not strictly hierarchical, since `Infection` and `ImmuneHistory` contain references to strains and genes, and during the simulation, interactions happen at multiple levels.

 Interactions are generally mediated using member function calls, but in some cases internal state may be accessed directly.
 That is, data hiding/encapsulation is not strictly enforced.

+Raw pointers are used in a number of places in the code.
+The code would use a bit more memory, but would be safer going forward, if they were entirely replaced with `shared_ptr` or `unique_ptr` in all cases.

 ## Event-based simulation architecture